hmlkao/provider-jfrog-platform/KNOWN_ISSUES.md

 ## Nested Schema

 > [!NOTE]
-> The issue [crossplane/upjet#372](https://github.com/crossplane/upjet/issues/372) was solved and nested schema is not a problem anymore
+> The issue crossplane/upjet#372 has been resolved, so nested schemas are no longer a problem.

-The Terraform resource contains a Nested Schema and upjet is not able to generate a provider, it fails with an error:
+This Terraform resource contains a nested schema, and Upjet was previously unable to generate a provider; it failed with the following error:

 ```bash
 # Example